Police: Lawyer Murdaugh arranged own death but shot grazed

 Smith drove off after the shooting and disposed of the gun, authorities said.

-State agents said Murdaugh admitted trying to arrange his own death on Monday.
-Murdaugh's lawyer Jim Griffin didn't respond to a text message late Tuesday night.
+Smith sold Murdaugh drugs, and the lawyer found his former client Saturday and “30 minutes later this guy is shooting him in the head.
+Didn’t try to persuade him not to do it,” Harpootlian said.

-Murdaugh said last week through a family spokesman that he pulled over after his Mercedes SUV's low tire pressure light came on.
-A man passing by in a pickup truck asked if he was having car trouble and then shot at him.
+Murdaugh said last week through a family spokesperson that he pulled over after his Mercedes SUV's low tire pressure light came on.
+A man passing by in a pickup truck asked if he was having car trouble and then shot at him, Murdaugh claimed.

 Agents said Smith, 61, confessed Tuesday and was charged with assisted suicide, assault and battery of a high aggravated nature, pointing and presenting a firearm, insurance fraud, conspiracy to commit insurance fraud, distribution of methamphetamine and possession of marijuana.

-It wasn't immediately known if he had a lawyer to speak on his behalf or if he had any relationship with Murdaugh.
+It wasn't immediately known if he had a lawyer to speak on his behalf.

 Still unsolved are the June 7 killings of 52-year-old Maggie Murdaugh and her 22-year-old son Paul Murdaugh.
 Alex Murdaugh discovered the bodies of his wife and son at their Colleton County home.
 Both had been shot multiple times.

-Murdaugh announced two days after the shooting he was going into rehab for an opioid addiction.
+Two days after the shooting, Murdaugh announced he was going into rehab for an opioid addiction.
 He apologized to his family and said he was leaving his law firm.
+His law license was temporarily suspended.

 A few hours later, the PMPED Law Firm announced Murdaugh had taken money from the business and was fired from the firm.
-The amount of money has not been announced.
+The amount of money has not been announced, but the firm and Murdaugh's lawyers have suggested it could be over $1 million.

+Murdaugh's lawyers are doing their own investigation into the deaths and have a possible suspect, Harpootlian said, declining to give more details other than to say “the motive would be personal."

 Comments